sudharaniannupuram2005-del/Employee-Licensed--Project/README.md

 # Employee-Licensed--Project
-Implemented a Business Rule to automate request processing for Licensed Software Installation Requests.
-The rule executes when a request is created, automatically updates request information and supports workflow automation by reducing manual effort and improving request management.
+A Flow Designer workflow was created to automate the licensed software installation process.
+When a request is submitted through the Service Catalog, an approval action is triggered.
+After approval, a fulfillment task is automatically generated and assigned for software installation, reducing manual effort and improving process efficiency.